tolauwae/phd-thesis/src/oop/oop.typ

 The current abstract of asynchronous events in our debugger semantics is a very simple model of the environment.
 The model does not take into account the exact timing of events, and assumes all interleaving of events are possible.
-However, such timings and interleavings are crucial for many applications~\cite{lamport78}.
+However, such timings and interleavings are crucial for many applications @lamport78:time.
 Luckily, this problem has been extensively studied in the field of distributed systems, and a wide range of models exist to capture the asynchronous behavior.
 Likewise, the literature on automated testing has a broad range of techniques for modeling the environment.
 We give a brief overview of the literature on synchronization and consistency in distributed systems, and environment modeling in testing.

 == Related Work<oop:related>